The Best Daredevil Comics & sagas that you MUST read!

 As I always do with the really good material, my recommendation is to go for the hardcover edition of this Daredevil run.
 It might be a little more expensive, but you’ll never be dissapointed.

-Did I just review 40 years of history of the best Daredevil comics in this post??
-Oh my, I feel old!
 So if you want to start reading Daredevil, you have 40 years of good stories.
 Take your time, start slowly.
 My recommendation would be to start with any of these sagas, and concentrate in them.
 You enjoy them better as you read them continuously, as you would binge watch a tv series season.

 Start with whichever you want (hint: Miller’s run!) and enjoy Daredevil, the character who gave many of the most memorable stories in comic history.